2021 IBSC Annual Conference

 Workshop presenters must:

 - Obtain financial support from your school or organization for travel and expenses to attend the conference.
-Conducting 60-minute or 30-minute workshops is pro bono work.
+This includes registration for the entire conference (one-day rates are not available).
+Conducting workshops is pro bono work.
 IBSC does not offer remuneration or honoraria to workshop presenters.

-- Make your own hotel and travel arrangements to The Southport School in Australia, for which you are financially responsible.
+- Make your own hotel and travel arrangements for the conference, for which you are financially responsible.

-- Submit workshop materials to be posted on the IBSC website by June 29, 2018.
+- Submit workshop materials to be posted on the IBSC website prior to the conference.
 All materials must be in PDF format.

 - Serve as primary contact (if you are the lead presenter) and communicate all conference details, deadlines, and responsibilities with co-presenter(s).

 - Bring and duplicate handouts if necessary.
-To save paper, IBSC encourages presenters to minimize whenever possible and post all handouts electronically.
+To save paper, IBSC encourages presenters to post all handouts electronically.

-If you have any questions, please contact Amy Ahart, Chief Operating Officer of the IBSC, at firstname.lastname@example.org.
+If you have any questions, please contact Amy Ahart at firstname.lastname@example.org.